Richiio/Task/README.md

 processname: answer.py
 ~~~

-### You have to SET the OrientDB installation directory here
+### You have to SET the Answer installation directory here

 ANSWER_DIR="YOUR_ANSWER_INSTALLATION_PATH"